 If the Atom and the sequel of the regular expression all have choice points, the Atom is first matched as many (or as few, if non-greedy) times as possible.
 All choices in the sequel are tried before moving on to the next choice in the last repetition of Atom.
-All choices in the last $(n^{\text{th}})$ repetition of Atom are tried before moving on to the next choice in the $(n-1)^{\text{st}}$ repetition of Atom and so on.
+All choices in the last (n^{th}) repetition of Atom are tried before moving on to the next choice in the next-to-last $(n-1)^{st}$ repetition of Atom; at which point it may turn out that more or fewer repetitions of Atom are now possible; these are exhausted (again, starting with either as few or as many as possible) before moving on to the next choice in the $(n-1)^{st}$ repetition of Atom and so on.